shubhamag/object-detection-localization-pytorch/README.md

 6. And many tiny dependencies that come pre-installed with anaconda or can be installed using ``conda install`` or ``pip install``

-## Task 0: Visualization and Understanding the data structures
 ### Visualization using Visdom
 In this assignment, we will use two packages for visualization.
 In Task 0, we will use [visdom](https://github.com/facebookresearch/visdom).
 You can install visdom using